austinbhan/supabaseV2Playground/README.md

 LATER 8g: Login should give user error if user does not exist

-DONE 9a: User creates data that includes user_id credentials
+DONE 9a: User creates data that includes user_id credentials DONE 9b: Create TWO PAGES
-9b: Create TWO PAGES
+DONE 9c: A page with all user data, and their author/email DONE 9d: A page dedicated to solely the user's creations
-9c: A page with all user data, and their author/email
+9e: Personal page includes template that will be looped in PersonalList
-9d: A page dedicated to solely the user's creations
+9f: Data from getPersonalBooks will be pushed into the loop

 LIST OF BUGS
 1: Create User should redirect to list page